A Lived in Historic House

-Wrapped in romance and intrigue, the Cheshire demesne of Gawsworth has been held by only five families since Norman times.
-Today it's home to Timothy and Elizabeth Richards, and their sons.
+Wrapped in romance, intrigue and great charm, the Cheshire domain of Gawsworth has been held by only five families since Norman times.
+Today it is the home of Elizabeth Richards, and her sons Rupert and Jonathan.

 The Dark Lady